UUDigitalHumanitieslab/microcontact/README.md

 Dependencies
 ------------
 For the Python dependencies, create a Python 3 virtualenv and activate it. `pip install pip-tools` and then run `pip-sync`.
 For local development purposes, also `pip install pytest`.
-For the JavaScript dependencies, install NPM and Grunt, then run `npm install`.
-For local development, also install Bower and run `bower install`.
+For the JavaScript dependencies, install NPM, Bower and Grunt, then run `npm install` and `bower install`.
+For deployment, you can run `bower install` with the `--production` flag in order to skip development-only packages.

 Database
 --------